marceloFA/marcelofa.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: We're up and running! (test post)
 ---

+**This is only a test post. i intend to delete it very soon.**

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).